Incentive Compensation

 • Audit trails and version history

-Maintain logs of plan edits, user changes, and payout adjustments for compliance and dispute resolution.
+Maintain logs of plan edits and payout adjustments for compliance and dispute resolution.

 Advanced for Enterprise Teams